 When your campaign is tanking, resort to race baiting.
 It's the Alabama way.

 5th district Congressional Candidate Taze Shepperd started the race baiting with the airing of his television ad mentioning his opponent Steve Raby's contribution to former Birmingham Mayor Larry Langford.
-Highlighting Raby's career fair game, throwing Larry Langford in, race baiting and tacky.
+Highlighting Raby's career is fair game, throwing Larry Langford in.... race baiting and tacky.

-Part time Congressman and gubernatorial candidate Artur Davis jumps into the race baiting mix first by releasing an "internal poll" which says black folks are going to vote for him because he's black despite his dismal voting record, and white folks are going to vote for him because he's black and because of his dismal voting record.
+Part time Congressman and gubernatorial candidate Artur Davis jumped into the race baiting mix first by releasing an "internal poll" which basically says black folks are going to vote for him because he's black despite his dismal voting record, and white folks are going to vote for him because he's black because of his dismal voting record.

 He follows by airing his own race baiting TeeVee ad featuring African American Civil Rights icon John Lewis and Jesse Jackson Jr. (not to be confused with Jesse Jackson, Sr.) This comment from taleast says it all;